-31.7 Benefits for Retired Members Age 65 and Over
+32.7 Benefits for Retired Members Age 65 and Over

-- (a) Members who retire on or after June 1, 2009 (that is, Members who retired prior to May 1, 2009, do not qualify), and who are 65 years of age or over and who have had at least ten (10) years of continuous service at the University, will have access to a Health Care Spending Account (HCSA) of \$1,000 annually (single) or \$1,300 annually (with dependents).
-Effective July 1, 2016, the HSCA will increase to \$1,500 (single) or \$1,800 (with dependents). - (b) The HCSA is funded 100% by the Employer.
-Members must provide receipts for medical, vision, dental and paramedical expenses to the insurance carrier.
-Unused funds in an HCSA will be carried forward to a maximum of one (1) year subject to Canada Revenue Agency (CRA) regulations.
+- (a) Members who retire on or after June 1, 2009 (that is, Members who retired prior to May 1, 2009, do not qualify), and who are 65 years of age or over and who have had at least ten (10) years of continuous service at the University, will have access to a Healthcare Spending Account (HSA) of \$1,750 annually (single) or \$2,000 annually (with dependents). - (b) The HSA is funded 100% by the Employer.
+Members must provide receipts for medical, vision, dental and paramedical expenses to the insurance carrier for reimbursement.
+Unused funds in an HSA will be carried forward to a maximum of one (1) year subject to Canada Revenue Agency (CRA) regulations.

-31.8 Benefits for All Retired Members
+32.8 Benefits for All Retired Members

 - (a) Members who retire at or after fifty-five (55) years of age, and who have had at least ten (10) years of continuous service at the University, will continue to have access to the following services: an e-mail account; Library borrowing privileges; and athletic facilities on the same basis as active Members.
 A Nipissing University Retiree ID card will be issued to all retired Members. - (b) The Employer agrees to allow Members who retire to purchase the computer and peripheral equipment from their office at a pro-rated depreciation of 25% per year.
+This does not include equipment that has been leased by the University and not purchased, for example, Dell laptops.

-31.9 Reductions and Additions to Benefit Levels or Coverage
+32.9 Reductions and Additions to Benefit Levels or Coverage

-No reductions or additions will be made in respect to the benefit levels or coverages for Life Insurance and Dependent Life Insurance, Long Term Disability Insurance, Short Term Disability Insurance, Extended Health Insurance, and Dental Insurance listed herein except as a result of agreement between the Employer and the Association or as may be required by legislation.
+No reductions or additions will be made in respect to the benefit levels or coverages for Life Insurance and Dependent Life Insurance, Long Term Disability Insurance, Short Term Disability Insurance, Extended Health Insurance, and

+Dental Insurance listed herein except as a result of agreement between the Employer and the Association or as may be required by legislation.

-31.10 Pension and Benefits Advisory Committee
+32.10 Pension and Benefits Advisory Committee